 Here is a sampling of expert opinions probably more expert than mine:

-More or less, claims “Baysian statistical practice IS science”.
+More or less, claims “Bayesian statistical practice IS science”.
 Makes frequentists angry.

-Deborah Mayo as a philosopher of science and especiallly of the practice of frequentism, has more than you could possibly wish to know about the details of statistical practice, as well as rhetorical dissection of the F-vs-B debate, and says BTW that “Baysian statistics ARE NOT science”.
+Deborah Mayo as a philosopher of science and especially of the practice of frequentism, has more than you could possibly wish to know about the details of statistical practice, as well as rhetorical dissection of the F-vs-B debate, and says BTW that “Bayesian statistics are not science”.
 Makes Bayesians angry.

 Larry Wasserman: Freedman’s neglected theorem

 In this post I want to review an interesting result by David Freedman […]